Ragweed is worse when nights are cool and days are warm and dry.

-Ragweed season usually starts in early August and ends in mid-October.
-Some researchers think ragweed season may be lasting longer because of climate change.
+Its season usually starts in early August and ends in mid-October.
+Some researchers think climate change may be extending that season.

-Ragweed is everywhere.
+Everywhere in the U.S. has ragweed.
 It's most common in the East and Midwest, but it's in every state.
 Because it's so light, the wind carries ragweed pollen far.
-Researchers have found ragweed pollen two miles up in the atmosphere and 400 miles out at sea.
+Researchers have found ragweed pollen 2 miles up in the atmosphere and 400 miles out at sea.

 Keep windows closed.
 At home and in the car, don’t open the windows.
-Using central air-conditioning with a HEPA filter will not only keep you cool, but also help filter out pollen.
+Using central air conditioning with a HEPA filter will keep you cool and help filter out pollen.

 Watch out for food triggers.
 Eating foods that contain similar proteins to ragweed pollen proteins can worsen symptoms.
-Bananas, melons, honey, sunflower seeds, and chamomile tea can trigger symptoms.
+Possible triggers are:

 Don't dry laundry outside.
 It will pick up ragweed pollen.
 Dry your laundry in a dryer.

-Staying away from ragweed will help but may not be enough.
-You may benefit from:
+Staying away from ragweed may not be enough.
+You may get help from:

-Early treatment.
-If your doctor says it's OK, start taking medications two weeks before ragweed season starts.
+- Early treatment.
+If your doctor says it's OK, start taking medications 2 weeks before ragweed season starts.
 That way you can stop the allergic reaction before it starts.

-Allergy shots, which can -- over the course of months or years -- get your body used to ragweed, so it no longer triggers an allergic reaction.
+- Allergy shots, which can -- over the course of months or years -- get your body to develop a tolerance to ragweed so it no longer triggers an allergic reaction.
 Oral tablets placed under the tongue contain the same type of extracts used in allergy shots.